MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 * You can't assign a [template app](/power-bi/connect-data/service-template-apps-create#create-the-template-workspace) workspace.

 * When a Direct Lake semantic model is deployed, it doesn't automatically bind to items in the target stage.
-For example, if a LakeHouse is a source for a DirectLake semantic model and they are both deployed to the next stage, the items will be paired, but the DirectLake semantic model in the target stage will be bound to the LakeHouse in the source stage.
+For example, if a LakeHouse is a source for a DirectLake semantic model and they are both deployed to the next stage, the DirectLake semantic model in the target stage will be bound to the LakeHouse in the source stage.
 Use datasourece rules to bind it to an item in the target stage.
 Other types of semantic models are automatically bound to the paired item in the target stage.

 ## Related content